suyogdahal/Locus-Codejam-2019/README.md

 # Locus-Codejam-2019
-This repo contains well commented python solutions for the problems of Locus Codejam 2019.</br>
+This repo contains well commented python and C solutions for the problems of Locus Codejam 2019.</br>
 >The problems were taken from [Codeforces](https://codeforces.com).</br></br>

 **Problems:**